PerchSecurity/cloud9-interview-env/README.md

+# Our questions

+* Why does the API not return any results?
+Can you make it return all Items?
+* Can you exclude "createdBy" from the API results?

 # Summary
 This is a starter project that is a great place to start handling a lot of the boilerplate of starting a new API project.